nabla-squared/laplacian.generator/README.md

 ### Using a markup in file path

-Our **presentation** direcotry must contains a directory whose name is the title of the presentation replacing  all the whitespaces to hyphen.
+Our **presentation** direcotry must contain a directory whose name is the title of the presentation replacing all the whitespaces to hyphen.

 ```console
 $ tree presentation